 - 4.1.
 Replacing a consumer unit is an alteration to that installation.
 Additions and alterations are classed as new work.
-The work must therefore be designed, erected and verified in accordance with the requirements of the current edition of BS 7671, as amended (Regulation 110.1.2(vi)) and must not impair the safety of the existing installation (Regulation 610.5).
+The work must therefore be designed, erected and verified in accordance with the requirements of the current edition of BS 7671, as amended (Regulation 110.1.2(vii)) and must not impair the safety of the existing installation (Regulation 641.5).
 On completion of the verification of the work an Electrical Installation Certificate must be issued (Regulation 644.1). - 4.2.
-BS 7671 does not require existing circuits to be upgraded to current standards in order for them to be connected to the outgoing ways of the replacement consumer unit. - 4.3.
-However, circuits that are defective or non-compliant with the requirements of BS 7671 in a way that would result in immediate or potential danger must not be reconnected to the consumer unit. - 4.4.
-Where a consumer unit is being replaced, additional protection by means of RCDs in accordance with Regulation 415.1 must be provided to the extent required by the current edition of BS 7671, as amended, such as for: - socket-outlets (Regulation 411.3.3) - mobile equipment for use outdoors (Regulation 411.3.3) - cables concealed in floors, ceilings, walls or partitions (Regulations 522.6.201 to 203 as appropriate) - low voltage circuits serving a location containing a bath or a shower or passing through the zones of the location ((Regulation 701.411.3.3). - AC final circuits supplying luminaires
+BS 7671 does not require existing circuits to be upgraded.
+However, the circuit protection may require upgrading. - 4.3.
+However, circuits that are defective or non-compliant with the requirements of BS 7671 in a way that would result in immediate or potential danger must not be reconnected to the consumer unit. - Note: See exception for distress change 6.3 - 4.4.
+Where a consumer unit is being replaced, the following are recommended: - All circuits are protected by Type A RCBOs (531.3.2 (ii) or sufficient type A RCDs (531.3.2 (i) & 531.3.3) - AFDDs are installed in areas identified as of higher risk (421.1.7) - SPDs are installed in locations required by Regulation 443.4.1

 - 4.5.
-Circuits that are to be provided with RCD protection must be divided between a sufficient number of RCDs or otherwise designed as necessary to avoid hazards and minimise inconvenience in the event of a fault (Regulations 314.1 and 314.2). - 4.6.
-A consumer unit must not be replaced until it has been established that: - the rating and condition of any existing equipment, including that of the distributor, will be adequate for the altered circumstances, and - the earthing and bonding arrangements necessary for the safety of the alteration are adequate (Regulation 132.16). - 4.7.
-Any defects found in the reconnected circuits that would not result in immediate or potential danger must be recorded in the Comments on existing installation section of the Electrical Installation Certificate issued for the replacement of the consumer unit.

-Note.
-Guidance on classification codes attributable to damage, defects and non-compliances is given in Best Practice Guide No 4.
+We would also recommend that the benefits of installing a Grade D (mains powered fire detection and alarm system (if not already installed) are fully explained to the client. - 4.6.
+A consumer unit must not be replaced until it has been established that the rating and condition of any existing equipment, including that of the distributor, will be adequate for the altered circumstances, and the earthing and bonding arrangements necessary for the safety of the alteration are adequate (Regulation 132.16). - 4.7.
+Where practical a replacement consumer unit with additional capacity for future circuits and other technologies (solar PV, EV charging, battery storage) should be considered. - 4.8.
+Any defects found in the reconnected circuits that would not result in immediate or potential danger should be ideally rectified but if the client is not willing, they must be recorded in the Comments on existing installation section of the Electrical Installation Certificate issued for the replacement of the consumer unit. - Note.
+Guidance on classification codes attributable to damage, defects and noncompliances is given in Best Practice Guide No 4.